JayPat2003/Indian-GDP-Analysis/README.md

 # Indian GDP Prediction and Analysis (1980-2023)

 This repository contains the code and resources for predicting and analyzing Indian Gross Domestic Product (GDP) from the year 1980 to 2023.
-The analysis is based on a dataset with four columns: Year, GDP(in Billion $ PPP), GDP Per capita (in Billion $ PPP),GDP per capita (in US$ nominal), GDP growth(real), Inflation rate (in Percent).
+The analysis is based on a dataset with 7 columns: Year, GDP(in Billion $ PPP), GDP Per capita (in Billion $ PPP),GDP per capita (in US$ nominal), GDP growth(real), Inflation rate (in Percent).

 ## Dataset